The Big Break: Big Break Mexico

 The 19th season featured 6 men and 6 women.
 The contestants were divided into 3 teams of 4.
 Halfway through the season all 4 members of Team Maya remained while the other teams were down to 1 player each.
 The players remaining on the other teams, Brent and Matthew each eliminated several players.
 Taylor Collins who hadn't been in an elimination match prior to the semifinals, defeated Brent in the semifinal and Matthew by 2 holes in the final to become Big Break Champion.

 Taylor became the first female on Big Break to defeat a male in an 18-hole final.
 As the winner, Taylor earned entry into the LPGA's Lorena Ochoa Invitational.
 Had the winner been male, he would have earned entry into the OHL Classic at Mayakoba.

-Big Break Puerto Rico / NFL
+Big Break NFL Puerto Rico

-Aired starting October 8, 2013.
-Six teams, each composed of one male Big Break alumnus, one female Big Break alumna, and an NFL star, competed.
-The NFL players were Mark Rypien, Jerry Rice, Tim Brown, Marc Bulger, Al Del Greco, and Chris Doleman.
-Each member of the winning team received $50,000 - the NFL player's prize going to the charity of his choice.
+The 20th season, Big Break NFL Puerto Rico, premiered on October 8, 2013; this season featured an all-star format, with three-person teams consisting of a National Football League player, and male and female alumni from a previous season of The Big Break.
+The participating NFL players included Tim Brown, Marc Bulger, Chris Doleman, Al Del Greco, Jerry Rice, and Mark Rypien.
+The winning team received $50,000 each, with the NFL player donating their winnings to a charity of their choice.
+The season also featured Sunday Night Football sideline reporter Michele Tafoya as co-host, and appearances by Football Night in America analyst Rodney Harrison.

+The team of Jerry Rice, Emily Talley, and Isaac Sanchez won.

+Because of legal issues following the NBC/Versant split, participation of former NFL players, usage of team trademarks, and Tafoya being a candidate in the 2026 United States Senate election in Minnesota, this series is not eligible to be rebroadcast over legal issues over NFL participation, licencing, and FCC regulations of the broadcast.